sophus0505/Principal-Component-Analysis/README.md

 **Comment:**
  - We see that the K-Means algorithm manages to separate clusters effectively and that for k=3 it resembles the original data quite accurately.
 However, it does not know how to label the clusters, so the actual accuracy is close to useless.

-# Quantitative Assessment of K-Means (Bachelor and master students)
+# Quantitative Assessment of K-Means:

 We are given the following tasks to perform:
 - Train a Logistic regression model using the first two dimensions of the PCA of the iris data set as input, and the true classes as targets.